Kentucky

 Provisional Voting

 You can vote on federal offices on a provisional ballot if you live in the precinct and you find yourself under one of the approved circumstances.
+Those circumstances are:

-• Your name does not appear on the precinct roster and the registration status cannot be determined by the precinct officer
+• Your name does not appear on the precinct roster, and the registration status cannot be determined by the precinct officer.

-• Your name does not appear on the precinct roster and you have been verified as ineligible to vote
+• Your name does not appear on the precinct roster, and you have been verified as ineligible to vote.

-• You do not have identification
+• You do not have identification.

-• You are voting as a result of a federal or state court order or any order under state law in effect 10 days prior to Election Day which extends polling hours
+• You are voting as a result of a federal or state court order or any order under state law in effect 10 days prior to Election Day which extends polling hours.

-• You have been challenged by all four precinct election officers
+• You have been challenged by all four precinct election officers.

 Provisions for Voters with Disabilities